How to Buy Travel Insurance After Departure (2025)

 True Traveller website

-We used True Traveller insurance for eight years and it’s the best value, most digital nomad and backpacker-friendly policy we’ve found for UK and EU residents.
+We used True Traveller insurance for eight years as nomads and we currently use their Multi Trip insurance while we’re in the UK.
+It’s the best value, most digital nomad and backpacker-friendly policy we’ve found for UK and EU residents.

 True Traveller covers COVID-19 as long as you have been vaccinated.